Whizma/EITF05_Project1_Group12/README.md

 ### TLS
 - [x] Setup in admin
-  - TLS working (sort of) on one computer.
+  - TLS working on one computer.
-- [ ]  Setup apache/xampp to use correct cert - if necessary
+- [x]  Setup apache/xampp to use correct cert - if necessary
+- [ ]  Configure on all servers

 ### database
 - [ ] setup